Hess's Law

 2. Direct Combustion

-The black arrow shoes the direct combustion of carbon to create `CO_2`
+The black arrow shows the direct combustion of carbon to create `CO_2`

-Note: The enthalpy change values of both pathways are identical as they produce the same product.
+Note: The enthalpy change values of both pathways are identical as they produce the same product from the same starting reactants.

 Applying Hess's Law: Practical Examples